• Home

 The idea of sharing about beauty came naturally because that’s a subject that I’m into.
 It dawned on me, what’s the point of keeping all of this information to myself?
 Wouldn’t it be nice to jot it down somewhere instead of letting it perished away?
 Someone else might find it useful.

 Never in my mind have I ever dreamt about this little hobby of mine becoming what it is now.
 I am incredibly grateful and humbled by what this journey has evolved to.
 Not because I get to receive freebies or get paid, err.
-My greatest reward is that I get to meet and touch people’s lives.
+One of my greatest rewards is that I get to meet and touch people’s lives.
 Able to help a small part of their lives that some might say is superficial, yet it could be life-changing.
 Moreover, some of these people turn into real-life friends!

 I’m also thankful that I get to build relationships with brands, retailers, online shops, and media.
-I’ve learned quite a bit about the business, industry and understand some of the hardships they’re facing too.
-I appreciate all of it, truly.
+I’ve learned quite a bit about the business, industry, and understand some of the hardships they’re facing too.
+The market progressions, interests, and so on.
+These insights are invaluable.
+I appreciate all of them, truly.

 Yes, this is personal to me.